nksgr/odin-landing-page/README.md

 I'd like to thank all the awesome photographers for their beautifully-captured photos used in my landing page.
 Here are the list of photos and their owners.

-I own no content of this page, the credit belongs to Unsplash and the awesome photographers!
+I own no photographs used in this page, the credit belongs to Unsplash and the awesome photographers!

 Thank you